 The truth about red

 LeaseTrader.com recently analyzed the effect of color on only the price of cars.
-“We found the color red had the highest average monthly listing price for virtually all makes and models, roughly 9 percent higher than any other color,” says John Sternal, vice president of marketing and communications at LeaseTrader.com.
+Their study found the color red had the highest average monthly listing price for almost all makes and models.

-Black was a close second, ranking 7 percentage points higher than other colors, followed by blue at 6 percent.
+Black was a close second, followed by blue.
 “The color silver is very inexpensive compared to most of the other colors,” Sternal says.

 Red is relatively popular, too.

 The 2010 DuPont Automotive Systems Global Color Popularity Report says silver and black are locked in a tight race for the title of “world’s most popular car color.”
-Only 2 percentage points separate the two as the leading vehicle color globally.
 Black’s popularity in key automotive markets outside North America is substantial.

-Closer to home, white held the top color spot in North America for the fourth year in a row, with a 21 percent share, according to the DuPont report.
-Next is black, followed by silver and gray.
-Rounding out the top five is red, at 11 percent.
+Closer to home, white held the top color spot in North America for the fourth year in a row, with black, silver, gray, and red rounding out the top five according to DuPont.